ArcziDudu/magazynplus/README.md

 depending on the point of view.
 From the point of view of an app that is running in the web browser it’ll be http://localhost:8080, but from the perspective of backend application that is running inside the Docker network it will be http://keycloak:8080.
 To overcome it above config is necessary.
 So please find it:
-- On windows: C:\Windows\System32\drivers\etc run as administrator and add following line: 127.0.0.1	keycloak
+- On windows: C:\Windows\System32\drivers\etc\hosts run as administrator and add following line: 127.0.0.1	keycloak
 - On Linux(ubuntu): Etc/hosts, open in terminal by `sudo nano hosts` and add following line: 127.0.0.1	keycloak, ctrl +o, ctrl +x

 - `Without this step keyckloak will not properly verify the token from api requests !`
 5. Run `docker compose up` in main directory to run all of the services
-6. Wait a while until all ser## Technologies Used vices are up and running and the services connect to the discovery server
+6. Wait a while until all services are up and running and the services connect to the discovery server
 7. In your browser, go to `localhost:4200` and register new account
 <br>